-In each Part of the Tripos, each paper will have two examiners or assessors assigned to oversee it by the Chair of Examiners.
+In each Part of the Tripos, each paper will usually have two examiners assigned to oversee it by the Chair of Examiners; if this is not possible, a paper will have an examiner and an assessor assigned to oversee it.
 The same individual may be assigned to several papers: this will be the usual case for permanent staff.

-Three External examiners are also appointed, one for each Part of the Tripos.
+Three external examiners are also appointed, one for each Part of the Tripos.
 External examiners are appointed for one year at a time, but following the first year of appointment an external examiner may be re-appointed for up to two more years.